Jallo Park, Lahore

-Jallo Park (sometimes called Jallo Wildlife Park), established in 1978, is a public recreation and wildlife site located in Lahore District, Punjab, Pakistan.
+Jallo Park, Lahore (sometimes called Jallo Wildlife Park, Lahore), established in 1978, is a public recreation and wildlife site located in Lahore District, Punjab, Pakistan.

 Spread over an area of 461 acre, it is one of the three main wildlife parks located in Lahore, the other two being Changa Manga and Lahore Zoo Safari.
 The park is 7 km east to Lahore city.

 Facilities at Jallo Park include a Forest Research Centre, Wildlife Breeding Center, restaurants, coffee shops, a theme park, a sports complex, swimming pool, and a large lake for fishing and boating.
 It is currently funded by Punjab Wildlife and Parks Department of Government of Punjab.
-It is easily accessible by taxi, TransLahore buses and Lahore City Commuter trains that stop at Jallo Railway Station.
+It is easily accessible by taxi, TransLahore buses and Lahore City Commuter trains that stop at Jallo Manhala Railway Station.

-Now the area of 100 acre is allotted to the Parks and Horticulture Authority Lahore by govt of Punjab there PHA established Botanical Garden Jallo and Butterfly House facility for the public.
+The area of 100 acre is allotted to the Parks and Horticulture Authority, Lahore by Government of Punjab, Pakistan there.
+PHA established Botanical Garden Jallo and Butterfly House facility for the public.
+In 2022, Parks and Horticulture Authority, Lahore launched its Tree Plantation Drive to plant 30,000 trees.

 History

-Jallo Park was established in 1978 as a recreation park for public.
+Jallo Park, Lahore was established in 1978 as a recreation park for public.

 43 acre of the park has been allocated as a breeding center for wildlife.
 In 2007, many sambar and chital deer were brought to the park for breeding.
 A number of birds, such as species of pheasants and parrots, were also added to the park.

 In 2008, the Government of Punjab took steps for the development and beautification of the park.
 A sports complex was added which included courts for lawn tennis and volleyball, grounds for cricket and soccer, and a 50 km track for bicycling.
 The park also has a public swimming pool.